 I love photographing musicians, and I have been a graphic design professional for 20 years.

-How to Get Started Using Gimp—a Free, Opensource, and Powerful Photo Editing Program
+GIMP Is a Free, Open-Source, and Powerful Photo Editing Program

 Perhaps you've heard what a great, free photo editing program GIMP is.
 If you haven't, let me clue you in.
 GIMP's toolbox rivals Photoshop's, and it is truly quite similar in function.
 If you want to move beyond that cheesy software that came with your camera, but you're not ready to spend the money for Photoshop, GIMP is a good next step.